efecaliss/COACHIFY/README.md

   - If video calls show a significantly higher retention rate, propose guidelines for mentors to use video more frequently.
   - If the best YKS-ranked mentors consistently achieve higher retention, consider adjusting mentor assignment or marketing approach.

+### e) Apply ML Methods – Logistic Regression with K-Fold Validation

+In this phase, we applied a logistic regression model to predict whether a student would continue to the second month based on four mentor-related features:

+- Mentor's Field (Quantitative / Equal Weight)
+- Primary Communication Format (Video / Voice)
+- Weekly Call Frequency
+- Weekly Message Days

+We used 10-fold cross-validation to evaluate model performance, which is especially suitable for small datasets.
+The average accuracy across all folds was **45.15%**, with individual fold scores ranging between 25% and 66%.

+These results indicate that the selected mentor communication features alone are **not strong predictors** of student retention.
+While these features reflect mentor behavior and interaction style, the outcome suggests that early-stage student dropout is likely influenced by additional factors—such as student motivation, external circumstances, or academic readiness—which were not captured in this dataset.

+Therefore, although the machine learning model was correctly implemented and validated, its performance confirms the earlier statistical analysis from Phase 2: **mentor behaviors alone are insufficient to accurately predict retention**.

 ## 6. Ethical & Privacy Considerations
 - All personally identifiable data will be removed.
 - Analyses and visualizations will only showcase aggregate trends.
 - The survey data from mentors will be kept confidential and used strictly for this analytical purpose.
 - This analysis contains no legally or ethically sensitive data.
 All necessary anonymization and data protections have been implemented prior to sharing.

 ## 7. Limitations & Future Work